-997 HUMBLE OIL

-30 cents a quart.
+997 HUMBLE OIL 30 cents a quart.
 Made in Texas from Texas paraffin crude by exclusive new process.
 Combines all superior qualities of other oils.
 Lowest consumption.
 Saves on oil and repair bills.
 Finest oil obtainable.
 It stays in your crankcase.

-VELVET MOTOR OIL

-20 cents a quart (formerly 25 cents).
+VELVET MOTOR OIL 20 cents a quart (formerly 25 cents).
 Meets the Humble standard of high quality.
 Second only to 997.

-VELVET No. 15

-15 cents a quart.
-The maximum in quality and protection in the low price
+VELVET No. 15 15 cents a quart.
+The maximum in quality and protection in the low price TRIM A perfect body polish and cleaner.

-TRIM

-A perfect body polish and cleaner.
 Restores original luster with little effort.
-Rejuvenates lacquer and enamel

-KOTO

-Mix it in your gasoline to lubricate and protect the upper parts of the motor.
+Rejuvenates lacquer and enamel KOTO Mix it in your gasoline to lubricate and protect the upper parts of the motor.
 Preserves valves, valve guides and top of cylinder walls.
 Especially useful in new engines.

-TRI-RAD

-Three products to insure perfect condition of radiators.
-One stops leaks- the second removes rust and scale the third prevents rust.
+TRI-RAD Three products to insure perfect condition of radiators.
+One stops leaksthe second removes rust and scalethe third prevents rust.
+EXTANE In small cans, a spot-remover.

-EXTANE

-Of vital importance to business and family,

-the automobile requires a wide variety of

-products and skilled attention.
-If it runs

-and looks well, it will cost less in the long

-run.
-Humble quality products are espe-

-In small cans, a spot-remover.
 In gallon cans, for dry-cleaning.
-Safe, quick,
+Safe, quick, economical-use it over and over.

 Copr.
 1932, The Humble Oil & Refining Co.

+Washes out dirt and sediment from crankcase and bearings.
+Always use it before filling up with fresh motor oil.

+SPECIAL LUBRICANTS

+MO-LAC

+Live stock spray-absolutely protects from flies.
+Tests prove that Mo-Lac

+HOUSEHOLD LUBRICANT

-MO-LAC Live stock spray-absolutely protects from flies.
-Tests prove that Mo-Lac HOUSEHOLD LUBRICANT In handy 4-ounce squirt cans-seals tight.
-For a hundred uses in the home. sprayed cows give more milk.
+In handy 4-ounce squirt cans-seals tight.
+For a hundred uses in the home.

+A perfect all-round lubricant, polish

+FLUSHING OIL

+sprayed cows give more milk.